vinceskahan/v5wiki/gw1000-recipe.md

 The GW1000 is manufactured by Fine Offset.
 It receives 915MHz radio signals from a wide assortment of Fine Offset sensors, then sends the data via WiFi to various online services.
 The bridge itself is small, powered by USB, and has no interface other than a single button and two LEDs.
 It includes a built-in pressure, temperature, and humidity sensor at the end of an attached 1 meter wire.

+You do *not* have to register for an account at Ecowitt to use this system.
+In fact, the network on which you install the GW1000+weeWX+interceptor does not even need to be connected to the internet.
+Or it can be connected to the internet only occasionally, and you can use weeWX to fill-in-the-gaps when connection is re-established.

 ## What does it look like?

 <img src="gw1000-recipe/gw1000-front.JPG" width="200">